hettel/CaseStudy_EdgeDetection/README.md

 A selected image is converted to a gray colored image and is displayed on the left.
 By pushing the start button the
 <code>getEdgeDetectedImage</code> method of the class <code>app.util.alg.SobelOperator</code> is called.

 The actual implementation makes a copy of the image.
-The result shown on the right.
+The result shown on the right hand side.

 ---

 ### Exercise
 Implement the [Sobel edge detection](https://en.wikipedia.org/wiki/Sobel_operator) operation in the <code>getEdgeDetectedImage</code> method.
 The return value should be a pixel buffer with the corresponding edge image.
-With the slider there can be set threshold that can be used to sharpen the image.
+The slider should allow to set a threshold that can be used to sharpen the image.

 <img src="images/ui.jpg" alt="drawing" width="600"/>